-This example shows you how to capture and process images from a Raspberry Pi Camera Module V2 connected to the NVIDIA® Jetson Nano using the GPU Coder™ Support Package for NVIDIA GPUs.
-The GPU Coder Support Package for NVIDIA GPUs allows you to capture images from the Camera Module V2 and bring them into the MATLAB® environment for processing.
+This example shows you how to capture and process images from a Raspberry Pi Camera Module V2 connected to the NVIDIA® Jetson Nano.
+The MATLAB® Coder™ Support Package for NVIDIA Jetson and NVIDIA DRIVE Platforms allows you to capture images from the Camera Module V2 and bring them into the MATLAB environment for processing.
 In this example you learn how to develop a Sobel edge detection algorithm by using this capability.

 Target Board Requirements